talberger/Clipascene_tal/README.md

     python scripts/run_4_sketches.py --im_name "ballerina" --layer_opt "4,11" --divs "0.45,0.9"
     ```

-In addition, the runtime can be further reduced when running the 4 sketches script by adding the flag --fg_bg_separation 0.
-The optimization will be conducted without separating the background and the object, and therefore the quality of the sketch may be affected. <br>
+In addition, the runtime can be further reduced when running the 4 sketches script by adding the flag '--fg_bg_separation 0'. <br>
-The runtime will take 533 seconds in this case.
+This optimization will be conducted without separating the background from the object, which may affect the quality of the sketch.
+In this case, the runtime will be 533 seconds.